Staircasing information for Yarlington Housing Group shared ownership residents

 You are entitled to increase your ownership by purchasing additional shares when your lease is at least 12 months old.
-The process of purchasing additional shares and increasing your ownership is called staircasing.
 Your lease contains information that explains how to increase your ownership.
 It is important to carefully consider all the costs related to the staircasing process before you proceed.
 When you apply to us to increase your ownership, your rent account must be up to date and must remain so throughout the staircasing process.

 Steps to staircasing

 - The first step is to contact us to express your interest in purchasing further shares in your shared ownership property.
 At this stage you should provide details of any home improvements you have carried out with Yarlington’s consent (see FAQ on back page).
 You can email us on firstname.lastname@example.org

 - We will make the necessary enquiries to ensure that you have the right to purchase further shares and that your rent account is up to date.
 We will then write to you with the terms and conditions of purchasing further shares.

 - You must agree in writing to the terms and conditions which include your written authority that you will pay the valuation fee.
 You must also provide the name and address of the solicitor who will be acting for you.

 - We will then instruct an independent surveyor (FRICS/MRICS registered) who will then value your home.

 - As soon as the property valuation is received we will calculate the purchase price of the shares you wish to buy.
 After you have paid the valuation fee we confirm the purchase price and all other details to you by way of a formal offer letter.

 - No further action will be taken until you confirm in writing that you accept the figures and wish to proceed.